jmcuneo/a1-gettingstarted-a25/README.md

 ## Design Achievements
 - **Color palette**:
-- **Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Google Fonts**: I used Dosis as the font for the primary copy text in my site.